Diffusion MRI with Machine Learning: Discussion

 It has been shown that machine learning methods can lead to systematic and unpredictable biases in microstructure mapping from dMRI signal \cite{gong2023machine, gyori2022training}.
 Moreover, this bias can depend on factors such as SNR, partial volume effects, and distribution of the microstructure values in the training and test data \cite{gong2023machine, gyori2022training}.
 As a result, predictions of these methods may lead to erroneous conclusions when studying the impact of pathology on microstructure \cite{gyori2022training}.
-While such biases may be present in many machine learning methods, discovering them requires extensive validation and analysis that is missing in most published works.
+While such biases may be present in many machine learning methods, one will require extensive validation and analysis to discover those biases.
+Most published works lack adequate experiments to address this issue.
 These suggest that machine learning methods may suffer from shortcomings that are not easy to recognize.
 In general, most modern machine learning methods are complex and difficult to interpret, a topic that is further discussed below in Section \ref{subsection:XAI}.